 Table of contents

-3. How to Build SQL Server Data Warehouse
+- How to Build a SQL Server Data Warehouse

 What is a Data Warehouse?

-The illustration for a typical data warehouse environment is shown below.
+The illustration for a typical DWH environment is shown below.

 The first part of the diagram is the sources of data.
 These are databases from transactional systems.
 It can be in SQL Server or another relational database.
 It can also be from flat files like CSVs, Excel, XML, and text.

-Afterward, you consolidate all the necessary records from the source into a single format called the staging area.
+Afterward, you consolidate all the necessary records from the source into a single format, known as the staging area.
 For simplicity, you can also implement the staging area in SQL Server.

 Then comes the data warehouse SQL Server with a dimensional model.
 We will discuss how to make one with an example later.